Tess600/ImPROMPTu/README.md

 ###### *Sample Framework 5a*
 - ###### RTF (Request, Task, Format)
+USE FOR: End users who want a consistent format.
+Also for general bots or bots handling strict queries.

+###### *Sample Framework 5b*
+- ###### SMART (Specific, Measurable, Achievable, Relevant, Time-bound) USE FOR: Bots and End users.
+Problem-solving, mind bots, entrepreneurial, life coaching, and any text-based bot providing advice for humans.

+###### *Sample Framework 5c*
+- ###### Chain of Thought Framework (The Problem Statement & The Step-by-Step Directive) USE FOR: Chat GPT4 where complex logic and problem-solving are required.

 #### 6. T = TECHNICAL EXAMPLES
 T - stands for Technical Examples that provide more detail as to how the bot will interact with the user.
 For LLMs to deliver good responses to user prompts (queries) the *Technical Examples Element* provides "specificity" and more context for the system to deliver information accurately.

+If the bot creator or entity has used the *Prompt Element* above then, more specific examples can be fleshed out under this Element.

 ##### *Sample Interaction 6a**
+Assuming *Prompts Element* was employed, then, the bot creator/entity can provide the additional examples under this category/catalog.

 Topic - Astrology:
 Bot: "I see you are looking into potential career directions with your chart.
 Would you like me to run your chart using Placidus or Whole Sign?
 I can also do Horary Astrology for event-based queries!"
 User: "What's the difference?
 Can we try Whole Sign, like Chani Nicholas?"